cwoodlock/AdvancedOOP/README.md

 Github: https://github.com/cwoodlock/AdvancedOOP
 The project skeleton was adapted from source code provided by lecturer.

-**NOTE** Most current version on github does not run however the previous commit does
+**NOTE** Most current version on github does not run however the commit where I added ISO interface works

 In regards to the project were were asked to implement some design patterns into the project.
 I used a Factory design patter when making different levels which each used the singleton design pattern.
 I also attempted to make a sprite factory and sprite classes these would be used to load the different sprites.